-Process Documenting allows you to create a business process library of your processes, giving you a single source of truth in the form of checklist.
+Process Documenting allows you to create a business process library of your processes, giving you a single source of truth in the form of a checklist.
 These checklists can be launched and used over and over again giving the person following the process a guide to the best way to perform each task.

-Following a checklist guarantees you are not missing any important stages in the process.
+Following a checklist guarantees, you are not missing any important stages in the process.
 Reduces mistakes and errors which can be costly in time, resources, productivity but also financially.